 Water breaks: a general rule of thumb, anytime a child asks for water, always allow them time to drink.
 Even if they just came back from a drink, it is ok to ask for another.
-Be mindful of temperatures as it may not seem hot to an adult coach, but children's bodies regulate differently so they may need more breaks than an adult would.
+Many times, this is a chance for them to check in with their parents/guardians to ensure they are watch as well as an extra sip of water.
+Be mindful of temperatures as it may not seem hot to an adult coach, children's bodies regulate differently so they may need more breaks than an adult would.
 Sometimes, this also creates a moment for you, the coach, to reorganize your activity or even set up for the next game.